BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ## How to install

+There are multiple ways of installing the integration.

+### HACS

+[![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

+This integration can be installed directly via HACS.
+To install:

+* [Add the repository](https://my.home-assistant.io/redirect/hacs_repository/?owner=BottlecapDave&repository=homeassistant-octopusenergy&category=integration) to your HACS installation
+* Click `Download`

+### Manual

 You should take the latest [published release](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases).
 The current state of `develop` will be in flux and therefore possibly subject to change.

 To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
 Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

-### HACS

-[![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This integration can be installed directly via HACS.

 ## How to setup